The My Settings tab, the last button on the Sidebar, allows players and GM's to control several important functions in Roll20.

 Enable Chat Timestamps

 When enabled, each chat message will be prefaced with a timestamp to show when the message was sent.
 Timestamps are always stored for all chat messages (since 4/13/2015).
-Displaying of timestamps is a per player setting which may be adjusted at any time to show or hide timestamps.
-Timestamps for chat messages sent less than 24 hours ago will show as only the time, with older messages including the date as well.
+Displaying of timestamps is a per-player setting that may be adjusted at any time to show or hide timestamps.
+Chat message timestamps show only the time for messages sent within the last 24 hours, while older messages include both the date and time.

 Dice Options